unrealwork/atsd-use-cases/USVisa/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/16c6e667/3/#fullscreen)

-According to a recent article published by [Reuters](http://www.reuters.com/article/us-eu-usa-visa-idUSKBN1691Q9), the European Union (EU) is insistent on requiring American citizens to obtain travel visas to visit Europe (currently, Americans do not need visas).
+According to a recent article published by [Reuters](http://www.reuters.com/article/us-eu-usa-visa-idUSKBN1691Q9), the [European Union](https://en.wikipedia.org/wiki/European_Union) (EU) becoming increasingly insistent on requiring American citizens to obtain travel visas to visit Europe (currently, Americans do not need visas).
 This is in response to Washington refusing to to grant visa-free access to 5 EU countries: Poland, Croatia, Bulgaria, Romania, and Cyprus.
 All EU countries except for these 5 may travel to the US without needing to obtain a travel visa.
-The following image shows the number of B-1 and B-2 visas from these countries between 1197 and 2015.
+The following image shows the number of B-1 and B-2 visas from these countries between 1997 and 2015.
+The early to mid 2000's saw the peak of the total number of B-1 and B-2 visas issued to these countries, but in recent years these numbers has dropped off, falling to to 9,977 in 2015 ($1,596,320 in revenue at $160 per visa).

 ![Figure15](Images/Figure15.png)

+If the Eu would require U.S. citizens to obtain travel visas, Washington would likely as a response require the currently visa exempt countries from the EU to obtain visas.
+The total
+[number of european travelers](https://en.wikipedia.org/wiki/Visa_Waiver_Program ) to the U.S. utilizing the visa waiver program was 14,043,823 and 13,997,570 in 2014 and 2015, respectively.
+At $160 per visa, this would have come to $2,247,011,680 and $2,239,611,200, a bill EU citizens may soon have to foot should the visa waiver program be lifted.

 You can explore this portal by clicking on the below button:

 [![](Images/button.png)](https://apps.axibase.com/chartlab/82d4e825#fullscreen)